jsk-enshu/robot-programming/README.md

 $ rosdep update
 $ cd ..
 $ rosdep install --from-paths src --ignore-src -y -r
-# Some packages may not have their rosdep keys resolved (turtlebot_bringup, turtlebot_dashboard, turtlebot_rapps, and kobuki_capabilities).
+# You will get a warning because some packages (turtlebot_bringup, turtlebot_dashboard, turtlebot_rapps, and kobuki_capabilities) have not resolved the rosdep key, but you can ignore it.
 $ catkin build
 # $ echo 'source ~/catkin_ws/devel/setup.bash' >> ~/.bashrc ## You may source the setup.bash by this line if you understand the difference between > and >>.
 ```